-Okay, you’ve got step one and two down.
-Now let’s talk about the identity of the company.
-A logo in my opinion is a crucial part of your business.
-It’s your welcome mat for your customers.
-How your logo looks reflects how your company looks.
+Okay, you've got step one and two down.
+Now let's talk about the identity of the company.
+A logo, in my opinion, is a crucial part of your business.
+It's your welcome mat to your customers.
+How your logo looks reflect how your company looks.
 An unprofessional logo can immediately turn off a potential new customer.

 I personally recommend 99designs.
 Want to see a sample of their work?
 Look no further than to the Investor Junkie logo.
 They offer a pool of talented graphic designers that can bid on your logo.
 You pick the one you like best.
 All of this is available for a reasonable fee.
 Going to a traditional advertising agency and getting a logo done can cost thousands of dollars.